Scifabric/pybossa/doc/apache2.rst

 Creating a Virtual Host for running PyBossa
 -------------------------------------------

-Now you have to copy and adapt the following files to your local PyBossa
+Now you have to copy and adapt the following files from your local PyBossa
 installation:

  * contrib/apache2/pybossa-site